Crispin Agnew

 Sir Crispin Hamlyn Agnew of Lochnaw, 11th Baronet, (born 13 May 1944) is a Scottish advocate, herald and former explorer.
 He is the chief of the ancient Agnew family, and the eleventh holder of the Agnew baronetcy, created in 1629.
 He was elected a member of the Royal Company of Archers, the King's Body Guard for Scotland in 1975.

-Agnew is the only son of Sir Fulque Agnew and his wife Swanzie Erskine, latterly Professor of Geography at the University of Malawi.
+Agnew is the only son of Sir Fulque Agnew and his wife Swanzie Erskine, granddaughter of St Vincent Whitshed Erskine, latterly Professor of Geography at the University of Malawi.
 He succeeded his father in 1975.

-He was educated at Uppingham School and RMA Sandhurst, before being commissioned into the Royal Highland Fusiliers in 1964.
+Sir Crispin was born in Edinburgh, but emigrated to South Africa with his parents aged 3 year.
+At the age of 12 he was sent back to school in the UK.
+He was educated at Uppingham School from 1958 to 1962.
+He was a member of the British Schools Exploring Society (now British Exploring Society) Arctic Scandinavia Expedition 1961.
+He attended RMA Sandhurst (Intake 33 1962-1964), before being commissioned into the Royal Highland Fusiliers in 1964.
 He served in Germany, Cyprus, Northern Ireland and the UK.
-As an active climber and mountaineer and member of the Alpine Club (UK) he was involved with the army's policy of developing adventurous training for soldiers of all ranks.
-He took part in or led a number of expeditions, including expeditions to Api Himal in 1980, Everest in 1976, Nuptse Himal in 1975, Northern Patagonian Ice Field in 1973, Elephant Island in 1970, and Greenland in 1968 and 1966.
+As an active climber and mountaineer and member of the Army Mountaineering Association and the Alpine Club (UK) he was involved with the army's policy of developing adventurous training for soldiers of all ranks.
+He took part in or led a number of expeditions, including expeditions to Api (mountain) in 1980, Everest in 1976, Nuptse Himal in 1975, Northern Patagonian Ice Field in 1973, Elephant Island in 1970, and Greenland in 1968 and 1966.
 He retired as a major in 1981.